wawrzynek-eq/arch-kata/readme.md

 Certifiable, Inc. is facing a significant increase in demand for software architecture certifications due to new laws requiring such certifications and expansion to new markets.
 The company currently employs 300 expert software architects, with 5 designated experts authorized to modify certification tests.
 They handle around 200 candidates per week in the U.S., a number expected to grow 5-10 times with overseas expansion.
 The certification exam costs $800, a price fixed by the Software Architecture Licensing Board (SALB).

-To manage this surge, the company consider redesign of their flagship system, SoftArchCert by incorporating Generative AI.
+To manage this surge, the company is considering a redesign of their flagship system, SoftArchCert by incorporating Generative AI.

 ### Requirements